bitcraft/pytmx/readme.md

 them, so you can modify your maps and objects in Tiled, instead of modifying your source code.

+New support for pysdl2 and pyglet!
+Check it out!

 Because PyTMX was built with games in mind, it differs slightly from Tiled in a few minor aspects:

 - Layers not aligned to the grid are not supported.
-- Some object metadata attribute names are not supported (see below)
+- Some object metadata attribute names are not supported (see "Reserved Names")

 PyTMX strives to balance performance and flexibility.
 Feel free to use the classes provided in pytmx.py as superclasses for your own maps, or simply